 There was a big birthday party a week or so ago, in South Africa.
-No, not that one, not the ANC centenary, although, amazingly, people are still debating that blowout a whole week later, including how some of the VIPs got to experience what ordinary people endure everyday.
+No, not that one, not the centenary of the African National Congress, although, amazingly, people are still debating that blowout party that happene a whole week later, including how some of the VIPs got to experience what ordinary people endure everyday.
 This was a party of now, of today and tomorrow and then some.
 On January 7, Caster Semenya turned 21, and she celebrated in style, in her home village of GaMasehlong in Moletjie near Polokwane.
 She partied with her new coach, Maria Mutola, with the “People’s Poet” and mbaqanga singer Mzwakhe Mbuli, her family and friends, including sister athlete Ashleigh Trotter.
 Semenya is beaming.
 The pictures and reports indicate a truly joyous event.

 You remember Caster Semenya.
 In 2009, she ran like the wind, and beamed after every race.
 Until she was charged, by a fellow runner, with gender indeterminacy.
 Actually, she was first accused of being a man, and then, when that didn’t quite pan out, of being … something else.
 She was ‘investigated’ by the International Association of Athletic Federations… sort of.
 The IAAF didn’t actually have a procedure for determining gender, and apparently didn’t know that sexing the body is an ideological, a political, procedure.
 So, they invented science and scientists and, as so often happens, betrayed the trust the then 19-year old South African woman had put in them.

 “Do we truly need a true sex?
 With a persistence that borders on stubbornness, modern Western societies have answered in the affirmative.”
 Western societies.
 White Western societies.